 Crafting a monthly giving program is not an easy feat – in Meghan’s case, it involved switching their donation platform, their email marketing tool, updating their CRM, and diving into Facebook ads.

-If you know your organization wants to level up, be curious about the process and commit to making it happen.
+If you know your nonprofit organization wants to level up, be curious about the process and commit to making it happen.
 Meghan was surprised to see that after implementing these new tools, their mobile donations increased, and adding PayPal, Venmo, and Google Pay now accounts for 44% of their donations.

 Meghan felt like she was an old dog learning new tricks as she learned how to set up Zapier workflows and bring in these new technologies to power her monthly giving program.